Deposit Return Scheme

 Scotland

-Scotland was the first nation in the UK to commit to a DRS, which will include PET plastic bottles, glass bottles and steel/aluminium drinks cans.
+Scotland was the first nation in the UK to commit to a DRS, which was going to include PET plastic bottles, glass bottles and steel/aluminium drinks cans.

 Prices for drinks in these types of containers will include a deposit of 20p per bottle or can, which will be fully refunded when returned for recycling.

-The scheme was due to be implemented in August 2023.
-However, on 18th April 2023, Scottish Government announced a further delay to the Deposit Return Scheme until March 2024.
-We're disappointed that yet again, the scheme will be delayed.
+The scheme was due to be implemented in March 2024.
+However, the UK Government did not provide an exemption for the inclusion of glass through the Internal Market Act.
+The Scottish Government then announced it would delay implementing its Deposit Return Scheme and start in line with the rest of the UK in October 2025.
+We're disappointed that yet again, the scheme will be delayed and could see the removal of glass.
 We know Deposit Return Schemes have huge potential to turn the tide on drinks-related pollution, for the benefit of both people and planet.

 Scotland's seas cannot, and should not, be paying the price for our waste.
 We now call on everyone involved to work together to deliver a Deposit Return Scheme that Scotland can be proud of and will benefit our beaches for generations to come.